 On Chesil Beach

-ON CHESIL BEACH, starring Saoirse Ronan (Lady Bird, Brooklyn, Atonement), three time Academy Award nominee, four time BAFTA nominee and recent winner of a Golden Globe, alongside Billy Howle (Dunkirk, The Sense of an Ending, The Seagull), will open in cinemas across the UK on 18 May.
-It is directed by Dominic Cooke (The Hollow Crown), four-time Olivier Award winning and BAFTA nominated theatre, TV and film director and writer.
+ON CHESIL BEACH, starring Saoirse Ronan (Lady Bird, Brooklyn, Atonement), three time Academy Award nominee, four time BAFTA nominee and winner of a Golden Globe, alongside Billy Howle (Dunkirk, The Sense of an Ending, The Seagull), directed by Dominic Cooke (The Hollow Crown), four-time Olivier Award winning and BAFTA nominated theatre, TV and film director and writer.

 It is summer 1962, and England is still a year away from huge social changes: Beatlemania, the sexual revolution and the Swinging Sixties.
 Florence (Ronan) and Edward (Howle) are just married and honeymooning on the dramatic coastline of Chesil Beach in Dorset.
 However, the hotel is old fashioned and stifling, and underlying tensions between the young couple surface and cast unexpected shadows over their long anticipated wedding night.

 From the precise depiction of two young lovers, to the touching story of how their unexpressed misunderstandings and fears shape the rest of their lives, ON CHESIL BEACH is a tender story which shows how the entire course of a life can be changed, by a gesture not made or a word not spoken.